A gradient discretisation method to analyse numerical schemes for non-linear variational inequalities, application to the seepage problem: Application to the hybrid mimetic mixed methods

 The gradient discretisation method is used here to design a hybrid mimetic mixed (HMM) scheme for non-linear variational inequalities.
 It is shown in \cite{B5} that the HMM method gathers three different families: the hybrid finite volume method, the (mixed-hybrid) mimetic finite differences methods, and the mixed finite volume methods.
 The mimetic methods have become efficient tools to discretise heterogeneous anisotropic diffusion problems on generic meshes.
 In \cite{AD14} we established the HMM method for the linear Signorini and obstacle problems (i.e., $\bfa(x,\bar u,\nabla\bar u)=\Lambda(x)\nabla\bar u$).
-The only other application, that we are aware of, of mimetic method to variational inequalities only concerns linear variational inequalities and the nodal mimetic finite difference method \cite{A-32}.
+The only other application of mimetic method to variational inequalities, of which we are aware, concerns linear variational inequalities and the nodal mimetic finite difference method \cite{A-32}.
 The HMM scheme described here for non-linear variational inequalities seems to be the first numerical scheme for these models on generic meshes.

 Let us first recall the notion of polytopal mesh \cite{B1}.

 \begin{definition}[Polytopal mesh] ~ Let $\Omega$ be a bounded polytopal open subset of $\RR^d$ ($d\ge 1$).
 A polytopal mesh of $\O$ is given by $\polyd = (\mesh,\edges,\centers)$, where: \begin{enumerate} \item $\mesh$ is a finite family of non empty connected polytopal open disjoint subsets of $\O$ (the cells) such that $\overline{\O}= \dsp{\cup_{K \in \mesh} \overline{K}}$.
 For any $K\in\mesh$, $|K|>0$ is the measure of $K$ and $h_K$ denotes the diameter of $K$.